ootbingo/oot-bingo-generator/doc/BALANCING.md

 * gclw (going to Goron City area and/or Lost Woods)

 It is assumed you do all of these every bingo, unless the synergies for at least one of these remain below the threshold value.
-Rowtype column names start with a `*` and have a value for this threshold that denotes how long it takes to do the thing.
+Rowtype category names start with a `*` and have a value for this threshold that denotes how long it takes to do the thing.
 For example, the threshold for master sword cs is 9.5 minutes (going to temple of time, dot skip, watching the cs, leaving).
 The numbers in the rowtype columns show *how much longer* a goal would take if you skipped the thing.

-For example, looking at the `ms` column, you see that *Defeat Barinade* takes 2 minutes longer as child, and *Fairy Bow* takes 4 minutes longer.
+For example, looking at the `ms` category, you see that *Defeat Barinade* takes 2 minutes longer as child, and *Fairy Bow* takes 4 minutes longer.
 If the other three goals in the row would not take any longer as child, it's worth it to skip master sword cutscene.
 So the generator would give a rowtype synergy of 3.5 to the row (`9.5 - 2 - 4`), because you can save that amount of time by not going adult.
 Note that there are goals with a `ms` synergy of 100; these are impossible to do as child.

 This type of synergy is called 'rowtype' because you can only determine it for a whole row, not for two individual goals.
 Only once you know all the goals of a row can you determine if it's worth skipping one of these preparation